Lessons Learned: My First Smartphone Game

 - It should be a 2D game

-Christmas 2016 I started to develop a first prototype of the game based on the Unity engine.
-I invested about 80 hours into the prototype including the training period for Unity.
+Christmas 2016, I started developing a game prototype based on the Unity engine.
+I invested about 80 hours into the prototype, including Unity's training period.

 Gameplay video of the first prototype:

-I deployed the game to my smartphone and on a web platform to let friends and family try the game.
-The response was very positive so I decided to further develop the prototype to a publishable game.
+I deployed the game to my smartphone and a web platform to let friends and family try the game.
+The response was positive, so I developed the prototype into a publishable game.

-In January 2017 I started the game development in my free time as I was in a full-time job during the whole development.
+In January 2017, I started the game development in my free time as I was in a full-time job during the whole process.